KDAB/KDDockWidgets/README.md

 When reporting bugs please make it easy for the maintainer to reproduce it.
 Use `examples/minimal/` or `examples/dockwidgets/` for reproducing the problem.
-If you did modifications to the example in order to repro then please attach the *patch* and not a picture of your changes.
+If you did modifications to the example in order to reproduce then please attach the *patch* and not a picture of your changes.
 You can get a patch by doing `git diff > repro.diff` at the repo root.

 Also state which KDDW sha1, branch or version you're using, and which operating system.